georges479/holbertonschool-shell/basics/README.md

 ./10-back = cd - = script that changes the working directory to the previous one.

-./11-lists = ls -la =a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+./11-lists = ls -la; ls -la .. /boot = a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.